You are using an outdated browser. Please upgrade your browser to improve your experience.

 Fake home visits

-Door to door sales, political canvassers and meter readers are some of the many people that regularly turn up on people’s doorsteps these days.
-But there’s very few reasons you ever need to let people into your home, or give them money on your doorstep.
+Door-to-door sales, political canvassers and meter readers are some of the many people that regularly turn up on people’s doorsteps these days.
+But there are very few reasons you ever need to let people into your home, or give them money on your doorstep.

 Representatives of your electricity or gas companies may legitimately need to get into your property to read the meter, but they should always have ID.
 If it doesn’t look genuine, don’t hesitate to ask them to wait while you call the energy company and check their credentials.